xodio/xod/doc/execution.rst

    be explicit and well defined.
 So connecting more than one link to an input is not possible as well.

-There is a special “capture” node to deal with the first restriction and “merge” node to deal with the second.
+There is a special “buffer” node to deal with the first restriction and “merge” node to deal with the second.